Veterinary Insurance: Cost, Coverage & Providers 2023

 Nationwide: Best for Large Animal Clinics & Hospitals

-Nationwide Insurance offers 24/7 claim services, a wide range of coverages, and high limits, making it the right choice for larger clinics or animal hospitals.
+Nationwide Insurance, which is nearly 100 years old, offers 24/7 claim services, a wide range of coverages, and high limits, making it the right choice for larger clinics or animal hospitals.
+It has maintained a strong financial position over the course of its operations, as AM Best has rated Nationwide A+ (Superior).
+If you’d like to learn more about the carrier and its coverage offerings, check out our review of Nationwide.

 Nationwide offers limited quoting options online, but you can call an independent agent to review the full range of coverage it provides.
 We received a quote for a general liability policy only, with $1 million per occurrence and $2 million aggregate limits.
 The policy quote was $709 annually.

 For veterinarians, Nationwide offers a BOP that contains property, liability, lost business income, and equipment breakdown.
-It also has additional options like sewer or drain coverage.
-Typical commercial property doesn’t cover rain or water main backups.
-Because animal hospitals have a lot of hair that can end up down the drain, consider this optional coverage.
+It also has additional options like sewer or drain coverage; typical commercial property does not cover rain or water main backups.
+And since animal hospitals have a lot of hair that can end up down the drain, you should consider this optional coverage.

 Nationwide has the lowest number of complaints of any provider reviewed.
-It is ranked third on the J.D.
-Power 2022 United States Small Commercial Insurance Study for small businesses.
+It is first on the J.D.
+Power 2023 United States Small Commercial Insurance Study for small businesses.

 It offers online policy management and has a 24/7 claim and customer service center, so you can reach them for any emergency you may run into with your clinic.

 The American Veterinary Medical Association founded the Professional Liability Insurance Trust (AVMA PLIT) in 1962.
 AVMA PLIT offers a wide range of policies for veterinarians of all types of practices, including those dealing with large animals and equine.
-If you work with large or non-traditional animals, such as horses, this is the best provider for your practice.
+If you work with large or non-traditional animals, such as horses, this is the best option for your practice.
+It works with a number of different carriers, including Hub International, The Hartford, and Zurich.
+All of its partner carriers have ratings that range from A (Excellent) to A++ (Superior).

 AVMA publishes its prices, as well as a fairly extensive overview of what is covered, on its website.
 A professional liability policy for predominantly equine veterinarians with a limit of $1 million per occurrence and $3 million aggregate cost of $2,635 annually.